chip-red-pill/MicrocodeDecryptor/README.md

 # Python
-All our scripts are written on Python.
+All our scripts are written in Python.
 We recommend using Python 3.
 The scripts require pycryptodome packet.
 To install pycryptodome, run the following command:

 ```
 pip3 install pycryptodome